ahoqueali/ahoqueali.github.io/money-transfer-service/README.md

 Introduction
 ---

-The Money Transfer REST API service allows users to
+The Money Transfer REST API service allows users to:
 * create accounts,
 * add funds to an account,
 * query account details,